BreakingBytes/simkit/carousel/docs/tutorials/tutorial_4.rst

 Data Readers
 ------------
 Every data source has one of the :class:`~carousel.core.data_readers.DataReader` classes.
-The default is the :class:`~carousel.core.data_reader.JSONReader`.
+The default is the :class:`~carousel.core.data_readers.JSONReader`.
 The data readers collect data depending on the attributes of the parameters specified in the data source.
 There are also some newer readers in the contributions folder, such as :class:`carousel.contrib.readers.ArgumentReader`